statikbe/laravel-filament-flexible-content-blocks/documentation/configuration.md

 ### Using a custom editor (e.g. TipTap)

-To swap the editor, create a configurator class that implements `RichEditorConfigurator`:
+To swap the editor, create a configurator class that implements `RichEditorConfigurator`.

+The interface has two methods:
+- **`make()`**: Creates and configures the editor field.
+- **`toPlainText()`**: Converts the editor's stored content to plain text.
+This is used for block labels and content summaries in the admin panel.
+The default implementation strips HTML tags, but editors like TipTap store content as a JSON structure that needs different handling.

 ```php
 use FilamentTiptapEditor\TiptapEditor;